 Dentures & PartialsNew Bern, NC

-Dentures are removable replacements for your teeth, designed to look and function like your own natural teeth and surrounding gum tissues.
+Dentures are removable replacements for teeth designed to look and function like natural teeth and surrounding gum tissues.
 Modern-day dentures can look very realistic and natural and feel comfortable.
-Dentures are a restorative dentistry procedure that Dr. Hoard offers to the public.
+Dr. Hoard offers dentures as a restorative dentistry procedure to the public.

 A complete denture is used to replace all of your missing teeth.
 If you are only missing a few teeth, a partial denture or overdenture may be used.
 Dentures are generally fabricated from acrylic resins.
 With advances in modern cosmetic dentistry, there are a wide variety of materials available for dentures.
 Dr. Hoard will help you make the best choice for your budget and lifestyle.